LUMC/sentinel/README.md

 Prerequisites:

-- Vagrant version 1.8.1 or later.
+- Vagrant version 1.8.1 or later (along with a VM provider such as VirtualBox).
 - An active Python virtual environment using the ``requirements-deploy.txt`` file.

 ```sh